SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 	commit id: "JIRA-1236 Commit 2"
 ```

-### From a public Github issue
+### Start from a public Github issue

-Create a branch from `main` with the naming convention, starting with the github issue id: `1235-feature-b`.
+1. Create a branch from `main` with this naming convention: `1235-feature-b`.
+Start with the Github issue id.
+2. Checkout the new branch.
+3. Commit your changes with the Github issue id in the commit message if possible.

-The Github UI could also help and proposes to create the branch.
+ℹ️ The Github website could also help and proposes to create the branch from the issue page.

 ![Github branch creation](WORKFLOWS-images/github-branch-creation.jpg)